Gospel of Philip: History and context

 Another interpretation of the Gospel of Philip supported by scholar Marvin W. Meyer, emphasizes Jesus as central focus of the text.
 Some quotations from the gospel could be inferred as placing Jesus in a central position:

 According to Meyer, without Jesus, the rituals and mysteries mentioned in this gospel would have no context.

-Furthermore this text seems to be related to others connected with the Valentinian Christian sect, who worshipped a Christ interpreted through "gnostic" ideas, and is often linked to what is sometimes thought to be Valentinius' own composition, the Gospel of Truth.
+Furthermore, this text seems to be related to others connected with the Valentinian Christian sect, who worshipped a Christ interpreted through "Gnostic" ideas, and is often linked to what is sometimes thought to be Valentinius' own composition, the Gospel of Truth.
+If it was indeed composed in or near Antioch -- as is sometimes suggested by scholars -- it may be that this text was associated with Axionicus of Antioch and his community.

 The Gospel of Philip ends with its promise:

 Mary Magdalene

 Much of the Gospel of Philip is dedicated to a discussion of marriage as a sacred mystery, and two passages directly refer to Mary Magdalene and her close relationship with Jesus: